arnolanglade/arnolanglade.github.io/content/blog/command-bus-design-pattern/index.en.md

 title: The command bus design pattern
 date: 2022-09-12
 image_credit: rockstaar_
+url: command-bus-design-pattern
+aliases:
+    - "command-bus-design-pattern.html"
 description: "The goal of command and the event bus is to deliver a command or an event to its handler(s).
 Events and commands are objects used to encapsulate information needed to achieve an action (a command) or to tell what happened in the system (an event)."
-keywords: "software,software architecture,design patterns,command bus,event bus,bus,middleware"
+keywords: "software,software architecture,design patterns,command bus,event bus,bus,middleware,handle command,handle event,dispatch event,dispatch command,command bus middleware"
 tags: [command-bus, design-patterns, software-architecture]
 ---